XeroAPI/xero-php-oauth2/docs/payrolluk/Api/PayrollUkApi.md

 # **deleteEmployeeSalaryAndWage**
 > deleteEmployeeSalaryAndWage($xero_tenant_id, $employee_id, $salary_and_wages_id)

-deletes an employee salary and wages record
+Deletes a salary and wages record for a specific employee

 ### Example
 ```php